 Renewing your work permit

 It’s important to avoid any gaps in employment authorization, and to remember that your immigration work permit only lasts one year.
 Fortunately, you can apply for a renewal work permit as early as 120 days (4 months) before your current one expires.
 To be on the safe side, it’s a good idea to renew as early as possible, even if you expect that your green card will be approved before your current work permit expires.
 Remember—if your work permit expires before your green card application is approved and you haven’t renewed it, you’ll be forced to take a vacation from any income-producing activities, whether you’re an employee or if you own a business.
 To renew your work permit, you will file another Form I-765 with a copy of the USCIS receipt notice showing that you have a pending green card application.
 You’ll also need to include a copy of your current work permit and two passport-sized photos.
-Renewal work permits generally take about 90 days to process, so again, it’s important to start the renewal process early.
-(Again, note that this processing time may be on the rise, to 150 days or longer; see details here.)
+Renewal work permits generally take about 150 days (or longer) to process, so again, it’s important to start the renewal process early.

 Getting ready to work